Nerian/Nerian.github.io/_posts/2014-01-21-installing-mysql2-gem-on-ruby-2-1-0.md

   bio: 'Founder'
   image: avatar.png

-excerpt: ""
+excerpt: "Installing the mysql2 gem may give you this error: Library not loaded: libmysqlclient.18.dylib (LoadError).
+This is how you can solve it."
 ---

-Installing the mysql2 gem may give you this error:
+Installing the mysql2 gem may give you

 {% highlight bash %}
 Library not loaded: libmysqlclient.18.dylib (LoadError)